nucypher/pyUmbral/README.rst

 .. image:: https://travis-ci.org/nucypher/pyUmbral.svg?branch=master
     :target: https://travis-ci.org/nucypher/pyUmbral

-pyUmbral is a 100% python implementation of Umbral using OpenSSL and Cryptography.io, enabling users to perform public key encryption and split key proxy-rencryption in a straightforward and usable manner.
+    pyUmbral is a 100% python implementation of Umbral using OpenSSL and Cryptography.io, enabling users to perform *split-key proxy-rencryption* and public key encryption in an understandable and usable manner.

 **Alice encrypts data for herself**